 The College of Education and Human Development is committed to collaboration, ethical leadership, innovation, research-based practice, and social justice.
-Students are expected to adhere to these principles: http://cehd.gmu.edu/values/
+Students are expected to adhere to these principles: See Core Values (<a href="http://cehd.gmu.edu/values/).

 GMU Policies and Resources for Students